 32 “Whatever I command you, be careful to observe it; you shall not add to it nor take away from it.”

 Yahweh’s Spirit is leading more and more Christians to be curious about the Passover, and they frequently want to come and participate.
-We should not do this, as the Passover is a closed festival (while the Feast of Tabernacles is considered open).
+We should not do this, as the Passover is a closed feast (while the Feast of Tabernacles is considered open).
 However, there is no real issue holding a teaching seder, so long as it does not coincide with the actual Passover night.

 But why teach people to keep a seder service?
 Why teach people to sit around a seder plate, pointing to a shank bone and an egg, when Yahweh wants us to rehearse for the second exodus?
 Why teach children to hunt for an afikomen, as if the Passover is all in the past?